alan-turing-institute/data-safe-haven/deployment/tier1/README.md

     (_i.e._ given root access on the VM)
 - Run `ansible-playbook playbook.yaml -i hosts.yaml`

+## Authentication

+- Authentication for users (except for the admin user) requires both the correct private key and a TOTP password.
+- The ansible playbook with print a list of usernames and their TOTP hashes at the end of its tasks.
+- A OTP can be generated with `oathtool --totp <hash>`
+- To use an authenticator app, you will need the Base32 secret.
+This can be obtained with `oathtool -v --totp <hash>`.
+- A QR code for an authenticator app can be generated with `qrencode otpauth://totp/<username>@tier1vm?secret=<base32_secret> -o <username>.png` or, to display in the terminal replace `-o <username>.png` with `-t UTF8`.

 ## Test CoCalc

 - CoCalc is running on port 443 of the tier1 VM.
 However, only port 22 accepts